iml885203/run-script-service/README.md

 # Run Script Service

-A configurable systemd service that executes a script at regular intervals with automatic logging and log rotation.
+A high-performance, configurable systemd service built in Go that executes scripts at regular intervals with automatic logging and log rotation.

 ## Features